-Resource protection and management is a critically important function of the National Park Service.
-Like other National Parks, Theodore Roosevelt National Park uses a science-based approach to protect the park's natural resources.
-Resource management extends to a number of interrelated areas of interest including exotic plant control, fire ecology, habitat restoration, mitigating human impacts, and wildlife management.
+Resource management is a fundamental function of the National Park Service.
+Theodore Roosevelt National Park uses a science-based approach to protect the park's resources.
+Resource management extends to a number of interrelated areas of interest including:

-Proactive and research-based approaches to wildlife management have helped establish and maintain the healthy wildlife populations visitors can enjoy in the park today.
+Proactive and research-based approaches to wildlife management help establish and maintain the wildlife visitors enjoy in the park today.
 Native animals including pronghorn, elk, bighorn sheep, and bison have all been successfully reintroduced in the park since its establishment in 1947.
-A team of biologists and other scientists, geographic information systems technicians, and resource management professionals work together to better understand the park's wildlife and the issues affecting them.
-Together, these teams study population dynamics, wildlife movement and distribution, and impacts on vegetation to help manage the park's abundant wildlife.
+A team of scientists, geographic information systems technicians, and resource management professionals work together to better understand the park's wildlife and the issues affecting them.
+These issues include: